 Instead of solving a problem directly, ask teams to brainstorm how to make the problem worse.
 Then flip each "bad" idea into a potential solution.

 This approach often generates more creative solutions than traditional brainstorming.
-It's a particularly engaging team building exercise that enhances problem-solving skills.
+It's a particularly engaging exercise that sharpens problem-solving skills.

 Provide LEGO sets and pose abstract questions about team dynamics, challenges, or goals.
-Team members build models to represent their answers and explain them.
+Team members build models to represent their answers and explain them to the group.

 Role reversal exercise